 Road lane expansion reduces agglomeration effects by nearly 48%

 Vehicle ownership imposes large fixed and variable costs, many of which are not included in benefit-cost analysis.
 These costs include insurance and registration, financing, purchases, on-going fuel and maintenance, and depreciation.
 Unexpected repairs or costs associated with crashes also create financial burdens for households.
+The image below shows the breakdown of fixed and variable costs of car ownership, per car.
+American householders own 1.7 cars on average, and 60% own more than one car meaning the costs of automobility are nearly double what is shown here.

 Properly accounting for travel time impacts, financial burdens on individuals and households, and agglomeration benefits in our analyses of the value of transportation investments would lead to a very different set of project priorities.